Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 ADMISSION PROCEDURES

-The Kimberly School District may accept new out of district applications for any school in the district.
-Placement decisions will be based upon current enrollment capacities Preference given to siblings already enrolled in KSD.
+The Kimberly School District may accept open enrollment applications for any school in the district.
+Preference is given to students that live within the district and siblings already enrolled in KSD.

 REVIEW APPROVAL PROCESS